How to Answer Interview Questions

 Example: “I decided to meet with the student in private and explained the frustration of other team members, then asked him if there was anything I could do to help.
 He said he was preoccupied with another course, so I found him some help with that course.”

 Explain the result of your action.
 Make sure the outcome reflects well on you.

-Example: “After I found that student help, he not only was able to attend the meetings, he also was grateful to me for helping him.
+Example: “After I found that student help, he not only was able to attend the meetings but he also was grateful to me for helping him.
 We were able to complete the project on time.”

 Lastly, make a connection between the story you just told and the position for which you’re interviewing: “My ability to respond to team members and find creative solutions would help me in this position.”

-Employers will often ask you in an interview to list a few of your strengths.
-Consider which of your strengths would be particularly relevant to the position, and give brief examples to illustrate your claims.
+Oftentimes a question about your strengths and weaknessess will come up in an interview.
+It is important to consider ahead of time which of your strengths would be most relevant to the position and provide brief examples to illustrate your claims.

-If asked to share a weakness, share honestly, but be sure to include concrete examples of your efforts to overcome or compensate for your weakness.
-Interviewers want to know that you have the self-awareness to acknowledge your struggles and proactive enough to take steps to improve them.
+If asked to share a weakness, share honestly.
+However, also be sure to include concrete examples of your efforts to overcome or compensate for your weakness; interviewers want to know that you have the self-awareness to acknowledge your struggles and that you're proactive enough to take steps to improve them.